 Finally, we have artificial colourings commonly known as E numbers.
 They tend to be derived from petroleum products.
 Like artificial flavourings there is a link to hyperactivity in dogs.
 There is no benefit whatsoever in having coloured kibbles as the dog does not care what colour the kibble is.
 This is done purely for the appeasement of the owner!

-If you’re looking for grain free pet food with 50% or more meat/fish content, added Omega 3 and absolutely no artificial colours or preservatives, visit our Pet Food Shop.
+If you’re looking for grain free pet food with 50% or more meat/fish content, added Omega 3 and absolutely no artificial colours or preservatives, try We Love Nutrition’s Grain Free range.
+Ingredients are transparent and nutritional benefits clearly outlined.
+Cat food and treats are also available.